 2. Strategic oversight

 Yes, there are lots of free webinars and resources out there to help you get to grips with email newsletters, social media and other tools.
 Knowing how the different channels can work together will help your charity develop a better overview of digital, increasing conversion and getting better results from all your hard work.
-General Assembly have a good digital marking course online.
+General Assembly has a good digital marking course online.

 3. Partnership building